openid/fapi/FAPI_2_0_Attacker_Model.md

 encrypted communication.

 This model does intentionally not define concrete threats.
-For example, an attacker that has the ability to eavesdrop on an authorization response might be able to use this capability for various types of attacks posing different threats, e.g., session swapping or authorization code injection.
+For example, an attacker that has the ability to eavesdrop on an authorization request might be able to use this capability for various types of attacks posing different threats, e.g., injecting a modified authorization request.
 In a complex protocol like OAuth or OpenID Connect, however, yet unknown types of threats and variants of existing threats can emerge, as has been shown in the past.
 In order to not overlook any potential attacks, FAPI 2.0 therefore aims not to address